jmforsythe/Git-Heat-Map/README.md

 Currently done using git log which can take a very long time for large repos.
 Will look into any other ways of getting needed information on files.

 ### Asynchronous javascript
 Currently no async functions are used.
-I believe the performance of the webpage could be imporved if things such as file loading and svg drawing was done asynchronously.
+I believe the performance of the webpage could be improved if things such as file loading and svg drawing was done asynchronously.

 ### Remembering filters
 Filters must be re-entered every time the page is loaded.
 Ideally filters would be remembered either through cookies or by storing the filters as a url query, which would allow users to bookmark queries.